Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

     -   #### Visiting User Goals

-        4. As a visiting user, I want to be able to auickly understand the purpose of the site
+        4. As a visiting user, I want to be able to quickly understand the purpose of the site
         5. As a visiting user, I want to be able to easily navigate throughout the site
         6. As a visiting user, I want to be able to search for specific items
         7. As a visiting user, I want to be able to make a purchase